 In addition to the costs of appliances, flooring, and countertops, you’ll need to consider providing gas, power, and water to your kitchen.

-These costs will be upfront, as well as the added consumption to your utility bills.
-You may be able to get away without dedicated lines for basic outdoor kitchens, but that will depend on the appliances and features you are considering.
+These costs will be upfront in your outdoor kitchen construction, as well as the added consumption to your utility bills.
+You may be able to get away without utilities for a basic outdoor kitchen, but that will leave you with very little choices.

 Here are some averages when it comes to adding utilities:

-- Electricity—You will need to find a licensed electrician to handle your electrical work.
+• Electricity—You will need to find a licensed electrician to handle your electrical work.
 At an average of around $70 per hour, a quality electrical contractor can finish an outdoor kitchen in around 10 hours.
+Dependant on how far he has to extend the electrical lines.

-- Gas lines—Running new gas lines will run your $15-$35 per linear foot.
+• Gas lines—Running new gas lines will run your $15-$35 per linear foot if you already have gas service to your house.

 For specialty jobs, you will need to find quality electricians and plumbers.
 This kind of work tends to be the source of headaches down the line.